Bodhi312/Elk_Stack_project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP addresses:<br>
 - Home IP 69.47.228.112

-Machines within the network can only be accessed by Jump Box.
+Machines within the network can only be accessed by Jump Box.<br>
--- Home IP 69.47.228.112
+- Home IP 69.47.228.112

 A summary of the access policies in place can be found in the table below.